-Roads: Any material damages to a public road located within the Township resulting from the construction, maintenance, or operation of a WECS shall be repaired at the applicant’s expense.
-Routes and road improvements utilized by the applicant shall not change the natural state of water flow outside the County right-of-way.
-In addition, the applicant shall submit to the appropriate County agency—with a contemporaneous copy to the Township—a description of the routes to be used by construction and delivery vehicles; any road improvements that will be necessary to accommodate construction vehicles, equipment or other deliveries; an analysis of stormwater runoff along the proposed route and any impacts to stormwater runoff arising out of or in connection with the routes or road improvements; and a performance guarantee acceptable to the County in an amount necessary to ensure repair of any damage to the public roads caused by stormwater, road improvements, construction of the Wind Park, or any of its elements.
+Roads: Any material damages to a public road located within the Township resulting from the construction, maintenance, or operation of a WECS shall be repaired at the applicant, owner, or operator’s expense.
+Routes and road improvements utilized by the applicant, owner, or operator shall not change the natural state of water flow outside the County right-of-way.
+In addition, the applicant, owner, or operator shall submit to the appropriate County agency—with a contemporaneous copy to the Township—a description of the routes to be used by construction and delivery vehicles; any road improvements that will be necessary to accommodate construction vehicles, equipment or other deliveries; an analysis of stormwater runoff along the proposed route and any impacts to stormwater runoff arising out of or in connection with the routes or road improvements; and a performance guarantee acceptable to the County in an amount necessary to ensure repair of any damage to the public roads caused by stormwater, road improvements, construction of the Wind Park, or any of its elements.
 The Township may require an additional performance guarantee in an amount necessary to ensure repair of any damage to any structure, building, or property outside the County right-of-way.

-Complaint Resolution: The applicant shall develop and administer a process, acceptable to the Township, to resolve complaints from nearby residents and property owners concerning the construction and operation of the Wind Park.
-The process shall use an independent mediator or arbitrator at the applicant’s or WEC owner’s expense and shall include a time limit for acting on a complaint.
+Complaint Resolution: The applicant, owner, or operator shall develop and administer a process, acceptable to the Township, to resolve complaints from nearby residents and property owners concerning the construction and operation of the Wind Park.
+The process shall use an independent mediator or arbitrator at the applicant, owner, or operator’s expense and shall include a time limit for acting on a complaint.
 The process shall not preclude the Township from acting on a complaint.
-During construction and operation, the applicant shall maintain a telephone number during business hours where nearby residents and landowners can reach a project representative.
+During construction and operation of any WECs in the Wind Park, the applicant, owner, or operator, owner, or operator shall maintain a telephone number during business hours where nearby residents and landowners can reach a project representative.

 Abandonment and Decommissioning:

-Any WECS that is not used for the production of energy equal to at least 5% of the energy capacity described in the site plan for a period of 12 successive months or longer shall be deemed to be abandoned and shall be promptly decommissioned, unless the applicant receives a written extension of that period from the Zoning Administrator in a case involving an extended repair schedule for good cause.
+Any WECS that is not used for the production of energy equal to at least 5% of the energy capacity described in the site plan for a period of 12 successive months or longer shall be deemed to be abandoned and shall be promptly decommissioned, unless the applicant, owner, or operator receives a written extension of that period from the Zoning Administrator in a case involving an extended repair schedule for good cause.

-Any Wind Park that is not used for the production of energy equal to at least 10% of the total energy capacity described in the site plan (adjusted for any previously individual decommissioned WECS) at the electrical substation for a period of 12 successive months or longer shall be deemed to be abandoned and shall be promptly decommissioned, unless the applicant receives a written extension of that period from the Zoning Administrator for good cause.
+Any Wind Park that is not used for the production of energy equal to at least 10% of the total energy capacity described in the site plan (adjusted for any previously individual decommissioned WECS) at the electrical substation for a period of 12 successive months or longer shall be deemed to be abandoned and shall be promptly decommissioned, unless the applicant, owner, or operator receives a written extension of that period from the Zoning Administrator for good cause.